 It also helps decrease confusion by providing subtitles which may make up part-of what we say during class discussions - this brings ease understanding since there won’t always need facial expressions communicated through body language alone!

-8. Social Skills Journals & Explaining Feelings In The Moment
+7. Social Skills Journals & Explaining Feelings In The Moment

-Social skills journals track social behaviours for children who may not naturally display them.
+Social skills journals track social behaviors for children who may not naturally display them.
 By keeping track of these experiences it provides opportunities for role playing activities in which the student is able to see what they did well and how they can improve next time.

 Resources for parents, educators, and individuals in teaching autistic children

-Background noise is a common occurrence in TV programs or youtube videos.
-With or without hearing difficulty, all of us miss words from time to time and it can be especially frustrating for anyone who has an autism spectrum disorder (ASD) because they need complete information.
+• Captioned videos or TV programs: With or without hearing difficulty, all of us miss words from time to time and it can be especially frustrating for anyone who has an autism spectrum disorder (ASD) because they need complete information.
+By using auto subtitle generators like SubtitleBee, you can add subtitles for 100+ languages to videos and use them as a teaching strategy for students with autism.

 Conclusion